osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 ## Invite a tenant to a community

 OCS lets you invite business partners to join a community so they are enabled to share data.
-The business partner must already be a tenant in OCS.
+The business partner must already belong to a tenant in OCS.

 Two different users must perform this procedure:

 - One user, the "inviter," issues an invitation to another tenant to join a community.
 To be an inviter, you must be an OCS [Tenant Administrator](xref:communityroles#account-administrator) *and* a [Community Administrator](xref:communityroles#community-administrator).
-- Another user, the "invitee," accepts the invitation.
+- Another user, the "invitee," accepts the invitation on behalf of their tenant.
 To be an invitee, you must be a Tenant Administrator of a separate tenant that does not already belong to the community.

 1. **Inviter:** Perform the following steps to issue an invitation:
    1.1.
 On the Communities overview page, find the community you want to share and click **Details**.